 When you are in pain from a sports injury, the first person you want to talk to is the physical therapist.
 They have the knowledge and the technology to help you regain you mobility and ease the pain.

-Physical therapists can diagnose and treat a wide range of injuries, from the most common sport injuries to the least known movement ailments.
+Physical therapists can diagnose and treat a wide range of injuries, from the most common sports injuries to the least known movement ailments.

 Ice, ice, baby!
-When you suffer from an injury which leads to swelling and inflammation, applying ice can reduce the inflammation.
+When you suffer from an injury that leads to swelling and inflammation, applying ice can reduce the inflammation.